Deh Cho Bridge: Initial proposal and development

 In 2000, the Fort Providence Combined Council Alliance (composed of the area's Dene, Metis and Fort Providence leaders) began considering whether to put together a bridge proposal.
 They obtained seed money from the territorial and federal governments, and by the end of 2001 had preliminary design and financing concepts.
 In 2002 a Memorandum of Intent was drafted between the Alliance and the Government of the Northwest Territories (GNWT).
 The Deh Cho Bridge Corporation (DCBC) was incorporated, and presented a proposal to the Government of the NWT to finance and build the bridge as a public–private partnership.
 The DCBC would arrange financing, construction and operation of the bridge, which would be leased back to the GNWT for a period of 35 years, in return for annual payments and the proceeds of a toll on commercial vehicle traffic crossing the bridge.
 After the lease period, ownership of the bridge would revert to the GNWT.

 A feasibility study was commissioned, traffic analysis done, and a cost–benefit analysis study based on this was undertaken for the GNWT during 2002–2003.
-Capital construction costs were estimated at Can$55 million.
+Capital construction costs were estimated at $55 million.

 The GNWT passed enabling legislation (the Deh Cho Bridge Act) in June 2003, allowing it to enter into concession agreements for a bridge.
 The DCBC obtained a $3 million funding commitment from the federal Indian and Northern Affairs Canada department in 2004, and initially hoped to complete agreements with the GNWT and begin construction in that year.

 However, the bridge proposal required regulatory review from the Mackenzie Valley Environmental Impact Review Board, which was finalized in March 2005.
 Requirements for final engineering and financial plans further delayed a concession agreement with the GNWT.
 Tenders in 2005 and 2006 did not produce any offers at a suitable price.
 These delays also resulted in less than half of the $3 million federal contribution being obtained, as the remaining funding expired.

 By 2007, citing inflationary increases in infrastructure construction costs, the proposed capital costs had risen to $165 million.
 This necessitated similar scale increases in the proposed annual payments from the GNWT to the DCBC over the life of the agreement to keep the project financially viable.